SaeedMehdizadeh/DistanceAreaCalculator/README.md

 http://geojson.io/: A simple tool for creating, editing, and visualizing GeoJSON data.<br>

-Simply upload your data or draw your shapes directly on the map, and export the file as GeoJSON to use it with this library.
+Simply upload your data or draw your shapes directly on the map, and export the file as GeoJSON to use it with this library.<br>

+make sure the following libraries are installed in your python environment:<br>

+`math`<br>
+`Numpy`

 ## Installation
 **Using pip (recommended)**
    ```bash